lucidrains/toolformer-pytorch/README.md

 - [ ] hook up gpt-j
 - [ ] test for a simple calculator eval dataset
 - [ ] add a default callback within the Toolformer that automatically aligns the text and checks for validity before the filtering step - if the text was not copied correctly, the filtering step is not valid.
+- [ ] make sure final model, trained on many `Toolformer` instances, can be invoked with multiple tools  - start with batch size of 1 and work way up

 ## Citations